istio/istio/pilot/doc/testing.md

 ## Code linters

-We require that Istio Manager code contributions pass all linters defined by [the check script](../bin/check.sh):
+We require that Istio Pilot code contributions pass all linters defined by [the check script](../bin/check.sh):

     bin/check.sh